 The Paducah Police Department's Citizens' Police Academy (CPA), for citizens 18 years of age or older, focuses on building a strong partnership between the police department and the community.
-The Paducah Police Department also offers a Junior Citizens' Police Academy for teens ages 13 to 18 (see information at bottom of page).
+The Paducah Police Department also offers a Junior Citizens' Police Academy for teens ages 13 to 18.

-Since its inception in March 2002, the CPA has graduated 17 classes of more than 320 citizens.
-It is taught once a year on Thursday nights over 11 consecutive weeks.
+Since its inception in March 2002, the CPA has graduated 19 classes of more than 320 citizens.
+It is taught once a year starting in August on Thursday nights over 11 consecutive weeks.
 Each Thursday evening session lasts approximately three hours.
 The CPA is free to anyone 18 years of age and older who lives in the community.
 All applicants are subject to a criminal background check prior to acceptance.
 Upon graduation, participants are encouraged to join the Volunteers in Police Service (VIPS).

 Junior Citizens' Police Academy Application >>

 The department launched the Junior Citizens' Police Academy in July 2012.
 The initial class was held for only three days.
-Due to its popularity, the academy has expanded to a five day program thanks to a $2500 donation from BNSF Railway.
+Due to its popularity, the academy expanded to a five day program in 2013 with 24 teens thanks to a $2500 donation from BNSF Railway.